Tricks insurance plays to deny your case

 Insurance companies try to find something that they can use against you in the future.

-It’s the only reason that they would want a Recorded Statement from you.
-They have witnesses, they have the company who knows what happened to you, what the injury was.
+It’s the only reason that they would want a recorded statement from you.
+They have witnesses, they have the company who knows what happened to you, and what the injury was.

 No. 2: Beware of Independent Medical Exam

-Number two is why would they send you to an Independent Medical Exam at a doctor of their choosing?
-Wouldn’t that mean that they’re trying to figure a way not to rely on your treating physician?
-You have the right to choose any doctor.
-So do it.
+Second, why would they send you to an Independent Medical Examination with a doctor of their choosing?
+Wouldn’t that imply that they’re attempting to avoid relying on your treating physician?
+You have the right to select any doctor you like.
+So go ahead and do it.

 That’s probably the only purpose for sending you to an Independent Medical Examination so they can get away with not having to pay for your medical care.